p-a/kickass-cruncher-plugins/README.md

     mvn clean package

-This builds, tests and packages the jar, which you will find in the target directory.
+This compiles, tests and packages the release zip-file, which you will find in the target/release directory.

-The release zipfile is built with

-    mvn clean assembly:assembly

 ###Build instructions for Exomizer library-files